3.1 Key Management Personnel Remuneration

 Chief Petty Officer Andrea Kerr, CSM, RAN (Appointed: 03 September 2019)

-Key management personnel remuneration excludes the remuneration and other benefits of the Portfolio Minister.
-The Portfolio Minister’s remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the Fund.
+Key management personnel remuneration excludes the remuneration and other benefits of the Minister for Defence Personnel.
+The Minister for Defence Personnel’s remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the Fund.

 3.2 Related Party Disclosures